James Spinazzola

 Overview

-James has been a Cornell Engaged Faculty Fellow and has earned grants from the Cornell Center for Teaching Innovation and the Cornell Council for the Arts.
-He has earned two grants from the Central New York Humanities Corridor for founding a working group entitled Banding Together, which fosters interactions between college wind ensembles and composers from historically underrepresented populations.
-Through this initiative, Cornell currently partners with peer ensembles from Syracuse University and the Eastman Conservatory.
+James has been a Cornell Engaged Faculty Fellow and has received multiple grants from the Cornell Center for Teaching Innovation, the Center for the Humanities, the Council for the Arts, and the Einhorn Center for Community Engagement.
+Most recently, he co-wrote a software application that enables undergraduate students to practice movements and gestures with virtual reality headsets.
+James also earned two grants from the Central New York Humanities Corridor for founding Banding Together, a program that fosters interactions between college wind ensembles and composers from historically underrepresented populations.
+Through this initiative, Cornell has partnered with the Syracuse University Wind Ensemble, conducted by Professor Bradley Ethington, and the Eastman Conservatory Wind Ensemble, conducted by Professor Mark Scatterday.

 Research Focus